cardano-scaling/website/monthly/2024-11-monthly.md

 We plan to release new distributions in December:

 - `2450`:
-  - Availability of NodeJS and bundler targets in the Mithril client WASM npm package.
+  - Availability of NodeJS and bundler targets in the Mithril client WASM npm package
-  - Stable support for **Cardano node** `10.1.3` in the signer and the aggregator.
+  - Stable support for **Cardano node** `10.1.3` in the signer and the aggregator
-  - Execution rights of pre-built binaries in the GitHub releases.
+  - Execution rights of pre-built binaries in GitHub releases.

 ### Dev blog